kumarshreshtha/clove/README.md

 # Yet Another Autodiff (YAAD)

 YAAD is a minimal automatic differentiation engine with a pytorch like api.
-It supports higher order backward-mode and forward-mode (and any combination of the two) on a DAG of scalars (and soon tensors).
+It supports higher order backward-mode and forward-mode automatic differentiation (and any combination of the two) on a DAG of scalars (and soon tensors).